obaidulsarker/postgresql-resources/pgbackrest/pgbackrest-setup-manual.md

 - Start the PostgreSQL server: Start the PostgreSQL server using the restored data directory.

     ## 7. Optimization to Avoid Impacting Primary Node Performance
     - <strong> Backup from Standby:</strong> Configure pgBackrest to take backups from a standby node.
 This minimizes the load on the primary node and prevents performance degradation during backups.
-The “backup-standby = any” setting in the “/etc/pgbackrest/ pgbackrest.conf” file ensures this.
+The “backup-standby=y” or “backup-standby=prefer” setting in the “/etc/pgbackrest/pgbackrest.conf” file ensures this.
     - <strong>Incremental Backups:</strong> Use incremental backups for frequent backups.
 Incremental backups only copy the data that has changed since the last backup, which significantly reduces the I/O load.
     - <strong>Parallel Processing:</strong> Utilize pgBackrest's parallel processing capabilities to speed up the backup process.
 The process-max setting in the “/etc/pgbackrest/ pgbackrest.conf” file controls the number of parallel processes.
 Adjust this value based on your server's resources.
     - <strong>Compression:</strong> Compress the backups to reduce the amount of data that needs to be written to disk.
 This can improve backup performance and reduce storage requirements.